ARROM2405/hero-search-bot/README.md

 # hero-search-bot

-Bot requests data in a sequence of emails:
+Bot accepts data from the user in the series of messages.
+Later all collected data can be requested by the authorized admins in the csv format file.